 Spain - Day 8 : Una bolsa por favor

 It was 11 o'clock and still about 20 km until the next village.
-We would have to be fast in order to reach it before noon.
+We would have to be fast to reach it before noon.
 The first part was all downhill.
 Again we rode along bare rocks, although this time with some pine trees.
-Just after 12 we arrived in the next village where we found a typical Spanish store.
+Just after 12, we arrived in the next village where we found a typical Spanish store.
 It was about the size of a small living room.
 They mostly sold cheese, meat, and bread.
 We again bought 5 liters of water to make it through the rest of the day.
 We sat down on the curb to eat.

-Today's route was hilly, but we still travelled quite fast.
+Today's route was hilly, but we still traveled quite fast.
 We rode over remote roads with only one car an hour.
 The landscape was already so dry that there were cacti everywhere, sometimes in rows a kilometer long.
 The temperature was again above 30 degrees, which we were slowly getting used to.
-In the morning I again had a sore knee.
+In the morning, I again had a sore knee.
 After lowering my seat some more (it was now 5 cm lower than usual), the pain subsided a little.

 Cacti along the road

 After all the hills and heat we needed some coolness.
 We each ate ice cream and shared a 2,2L bottle of cola.
 Cola was on sale this month because there was some anniversary, the 2,2 liters were only 2 euros.
 I was so thirsty that I drank my 1,1 liters within 10 minutes.
 From the gas station we could already see the next city, Carmona.
 To get there we needed to climb straight up for 5 kilometers.
 Along the road lay many broken truck tires and empty bottles.

 After a loop over the ring road of Carmona we went towards the center, where we found a supermarket run by a Chinese family.
 It again was a small one.
 We searched for chocolate spread, our classic cycling staple.
 They sold giant oranges and bags of freshly picked snails.